standard-for-public-code/community-implementation-guide-standard/criteria/findability.md

 * [Open CoDE](https://gitlab.opencode.de/explore), German

 ### The codebase SHOULD have a website which describes the problem the codebase solves using the preferred jargon of different potential users of the codebase (including technologists, policy experts and managers).

+### The codebase SHOULD be findable using a search engine by codebase name.

+### The codebase SHOULD be findable using a search engine by description of the problem it solves in natural language.

 ### The codebase SHOULD have a unique and persistent identifier where the entry mentions the major contributors, repository location and website.